Stories of Change: Lilian Nakigozi

-Lilian Nakigozi is a 2019 alumni of yher Africa, a program designed to support women entrepreneurs on the continent to thrive.
-Lilian generously agreed to share her story as we ask for your help to support more women like her to succeed in business.
+Lilian Nakigozi is an alumni of yher Africa 2019, a program designed to support women entrepreneurs on the continent to thrive.
+Lilian is an entrepreneur and founder of Women Smiles Uganda.
+Since ygap, she has been internationally recognised for her work, recently by the Ban Ki-Moon Center for Global Citizens.
 Read on for Lilian’s story, in her own words.

 Tell us about you — your name, where you’re from, anything else you want to share.

 I am Lilian Nakigozi from Kampala, Uganda, a female social entrepreneur who combines passion and innovation to make this world a better place for women and youth.

 What experiences have shaped you as a person?